syanco/scientific_computing_refs/docs/conda_guide.md

 ## Endnote

 If you found errors, have questions, or would like to see something added, please reach out.
 You can contact me directly at scott.yanco [at] yale.ed.
-This site was built with GitHub, so you can (I think...) use the features of the repository to do so.
-The repo for this site lives here: https://github.com/syanco/scientific_computing_refs  You can file an issue if you found a problem.
+This site was built with GitHub, so you can also (I think...) use the features of the repository to do so.
+The repo for this site lives here: [https://github.com/syanco/scientific_computing_refs](https://github.com/syanco/scientific_computing_refs)  You can file an issue if you found a problem.
 If you want to contribute you could also use a [Pull Request to suggest an edit](https://docs.github.com/en/github/collaborating-with-pull-requests)!

 If you found this helpful, please let me know!
 If/when appropriate, you can also cite this work!